 Having access to quality jobs is a critical component of upward economic mobility.
 Yet, in the United States, a large majority of well-paying jobs require a four-year degree just to apply.
-Currently, around 60% of US workers don’t have a four-year degree and are held back from realizing their full potential.
+Currently, around 60% of US workers don’t have a four-year degree and are held back from realising their full potential.
 As 76% of Black adults do not have a four-year degree, this opportunity gap disproportionately impacts Black Americans.
 OneTen and Deloitte are working to change that.

-As a coalition of more than 70 employers, over 100 talent developers, and leading community-based organizations, OneTen is committed to helping hire, promote, and advance one million Black individuals without a four-year college degree into well-paying jobs by 2030.
-Jasmine, a wife, and mother of two young children, is one person whose economic opportunity has been transformed by skills-first hiring practices.
+As a coalition of more than 70 employers, over 100 talent developers and leading community-based organisations, OneTen is committed to helping hire, promote and advance one million Black individuals without a four-year college degree into well-paying jobs by 2030.
+Jasmine, a wife and mother of two young children, is one person whose economic opportunity has been transformed by skills-first hiring practices.
 Referred to a Deloitte job posting through OneTen, she now works within Deloitte’s Executive Service Center (ESC), an administrative team that offers virtual support for senior leaders across the U.S. With more opportunities in front of her, Jasmine is now balancing her full-time role with pursuing a four-year degree in business analytics.
 She sat down to share how her experiences have empowered her to succeed in her new role and given her the foundation for a meaningful, family-sustaining career.

-“We all have skills that we've learned from other jobs, which are valuable and needed.
+“We all have skills that we've learnt from other jobs, which are valuable and needed.
 It's hard when you feel overlooked because you don't have a degree, but a skills-based approach can create more opportunities.”